rxkt/Marionette-Project/README.md

 # Marionette-Project
+Collaborators: Eric Liao, Christopher Wennedy, Michael Huang Softdev Period 5

-## Goal (may expand): To create a chrome web extension that notifies the user of any updates to a site.
+### Goal (may expand): To create a chrome web extension that notifies the user of any updates to a site.

-## Plans:
+### Plans:
 #### Site changes based on:
 - number of total tags
 - number of a <i>certain tag</i>